CESNET/satosa-module-webauthn/README.md

 ## Installation
 Installation is described using Apache2 and Ubuntu.
+This guide describes installation on a different server than the software that will use it.
+However, you can run this module on the same server as well.

 Clone this repository and then properly fill out the `config.yaml` file.
 The parameters are described in the example file that is provided.